- Pets and Animals

 ● The previous health status of your pet, and if there are any preexisting conditions.

 ● Do you give your pet any other food, treats, supplements or drugs?
+If so, it's good to also save that packaging.

 ● How much of the “suspect” product your pet normally consumes and how much was consumed from the “suspect” package.